What is Brian Regan's Net Worth and Salary?

-Brian Regan Net Worth and Salary: Brian Regan is an American stand-up comedian, actor, and author who has a net worth of $7 million dollars.
-He is known as a "clean" comedian in that he doesn't use profanity or off-color humor in his act.
+Brian Regan is an American stand-up comedian, actor, and author who has a net worth of $7 million.
+Brian Regan is known as a "clean" comedian in that he doesn't use profanity or off-color humor in his act.
 Instead, he details the trials and tribulations of daily life from his favorite flavor of popsicle to shipping a package with UPS.
 He is an observational and sarcastic comic who uses self-deprecating humor, facial expressions, and body language to enhance his jokes and performances.

 As his name became more recognized, he started releasing comedy specials on CD, including 1997's "Brian Regan Live."
-CNW writer, Amy Lamare, has been close friends with his ex-wife since the early 1990s and saw him perform his "I Walked on the Moon" show at the Irvine Improv, which was recorded and self-released by Regan in 2004 on DVD.
+His "I Walked on the Moon" show which was recorded at the Irvine Improv and self-released by Regan in 2004 on DVD.
 In 2007, Regan inked a deal with Comedy Central to appear in the animated series "Shorties Watchin' Shorties."

 Regan appeared on "The Late Show with David Letterman" 30 times, which is more than any other comedian.
 His appearances started in 1995 and concluded 20 years later in 2015.